simonen/obsidian/LINUX 1/NETWORK SERVICES/OpenVPN/OpenVPN.md

 Add route to a network behind the VPN server on the clients

+`server`
 ```
 push "route INTERNAL_NETWORK SUBNET_MASK"
 ```

-- `push "route network subnet"`: This allows clients to access private subnets behind the server.
-The private subnet must also be made OpenVPN aware.
+- `push "route network subnet"`: Send route to connecting clients.
 The quotes are mandatory
+- `route NETWORK SUB"`: Add route to the server's routing table.

 Restart the server and the clients.
 The clients will now have a new route in the routing table